hpe-dev-incubator/hpe-dev-portal/content/blog/host-based-volume-encryption-with-hpe-csi-driver-for-kubernetes.md

 It's advised to consult with the storage administrator to ensure data-at-rest encryption on the array is turned off along with deduplication and compression to spare CPU cycles.

-Naturally, there will be a performance impact on the host and it's advised to study empirical data from benchmarks conducted with a production-like workload to understand the amount of CPU overhead is needed to ensure the application meets its performance criteria.
+Naturally, there will be a performance impact on the host, and it's advised to study empirical data from benchmarks conducted with a production-like workload to understand the amount of CPU headroom that's needed to ensure the application meets its performance criteria.

 # Maliciously trying to retrieve data

-In the event of a rogue host gain access to a volume without having the key, assume the LUN gets connected and discovered.
+In the event of a rogue host gaining access to a volume without having the key, assume the LUN gets connected and discovered.

 ```bash
 # mount /dev/mapper/mpatha /mnt
 mount: unknown filesystem type 'crypto_LUKS'
 ```

-The encrypted volume may in this state be brute forced or maliciously deleted, it's advisable to use a strong non-dictionary passphrase to encrypt and decrypt with.
+The encrypted volume may, in this state, be brute forced or maliciously deleted.
+Therefore, it's advisable to use a strong, non-dictionary passphrase for encryption and decryption.
 The passphrase can be up to 512 characters long.
-The passphrase length does not affect performance or the cipher strength, it's only used to open the device to the host.
+The passphrase length does not affect performance or the cipher strength.
+It's only used to open the device to the host.

-As an extra layer of security when using the iSCSI protocol is to use the Challenge-Handshake Authentication Protocol (CHAP) facility available to the HPE CSI Driver, that ensures a mutual (between initiator and target) shared secret is needed to perform a discovery in the first place.
+As an extra layer of security when using the iSCSI protocol, you can use the Challenge-Handshake Authentication Protocol (CHAP) facility available to the HPE CSI Driver.
+This ensures a mutual (between initiator and target) shared secret is needed to perform a discovery in the first place.

 # Summary